OSHA General Duty Clause Explained

 - Particular types of equipment (lasers, nail guns, pressure vessels, ammonia refrigeration systems)

 How Does the General Duty Clause Protect Employees?
 Even with unlimited time, budget, and motivation, OSHA could not issue effective Standards to cover each and every workplace hazard that exists.
-It is the employer’s obligation to minimize or mitigate serious hazards whether or not OSHA has issued a formal set of rules (a Standard) for dealing with that specific hazard.
-The GDC ensures that employers protect employees from recocnized hazards even when a specific Standard is not in place.
+It is therefore the employer’s obligation to minimize or mitigate serious hazards whether or not OSHA has issued a formal set of rules (a Standard) for dealing with that specific hazard.